 "Well, you wouldn't 'cause you don't know any better," said Cat.
 "See, if my daddy was your daddy, you'd know he's better."

 "He isn't," insisted Audrey.
 She shoved the red crayon against the paper, nearly ripping the flimsy sheet.
-"My daddy's the best daddy and the best alchemist ever."
+"My daddy's the best daddy and he was the best alchemist ever."

-"My daddy says he's not," replied Cat, not even glancing at the other girl.
-"And anyways, my daddy is in charge of your daddy.
+"My daddy says he wasn't," replied Cat, not even glancing at the other girl.
+"And anyways, my daddy is in charge of your daddy 'cause he's the boss of the army now.
 He's more important so that means he's better."
 Cat pushed her black bangs away from her face and grabbed at the black crayon.

 "That doesn't mean anything," said Audrey.
 "Your daddy just wants to take over the world with mini-skirts.
 That's what my daddy says."

 Cat stopped coloring and scowled at Audrey.
-"Well, my daddy says that your daddy is a dog, and he has to do whatever my daddy says.
-And he said that your daddy is immature and annoying."
+"Well, my daddy says that your daddy is a grunt, and he has to do whatever my daddy says.
+And he said that your daddy is still immature and annoying."